apache/incubator-graphar/docs/format/status.rst

 Notes:

-* The PySpark version should be compatible with the Spark version.
+* Since the GraphAr PySpark library is bindings to the GraphAr Spark library, the PySpark version should be compatible with the Spark version.